What legal requirements apply to the use of AI?

 Head of Digital Interaction & Lead AI Quality

-"A comprehensive understanding of AI quality is essential to ensure compliance with legal regulations and standards and to be able to scale one's own AI activities."
+"A comprehensive understanding of AI quality is essential to ensure compliance with legal regulations and standards and to scale your own AI activities.“

 :quality(85))